A basic daily rhythm–a schedule–will help you and the children manage the new normal.

 Routines provide structure and a sense of safety for children, which helps them control their impulses and behaviors.
 Routines are important for adults, too.
 As coronavirus crisis unfolds you may feel unmotivated or powerless.
 A daily routine to help you and the children keep focused and feel some measure of control.

 Derenda Schubert, a Portland psychologist, stresses, “every family’s routine will be different.”
-She adds that a routine doesn’t have to be comprehensive time managment.
+She adds that a routine doesn’t have to be comprehensive time management.
 “It can be small gestures and rituals such as visiting a teen’s room at bedtime, or offering regular meal times.
 The point is consistency.”

 What are the basics of a routine?

-Start with your children’s school routine
+Your children’s school routine

 At least you will have something to anchor most days.
-Inspiring youngsters to engage with distance learning is hard, but school, such as it is, probably offers your best chance to keep your kids on track.
+Inspiring youngsters to engage with learning is hard, but school, such as it is, probably offers your best chance to keep your kids on track.
 It may also be the only outside help you can regularly expect.
 So build your days around getting them to class on time.
 Let class time set your schedule for wakeup, getting dressed and breakfast.

 Add in daily chores